-Railroads in World War II were pushed to their limit of keeping men and materiel fluidly moving for the war effort.
-Without them, victory would have never been possible.
-The government also played a considerable part in this.
-During the previous conflict, railroads' inability to coordinate and keep traffic flowing resulted in a nationalized industry, led by the United States Railroad Administration (USRA).
-While this organization was highly criticized for its handling of the nation's rail infrastructure it did set forth many standardized practices which greatly aided the private industry, particularly during the second World War.
+Railroads proved vital in World War II as they kept millions of men and tons of materiel flowing.
+Without their unwavering service, victory would have never been possible.
+It was a stark contrast from World War I where railroads' inability to coordinate and keep traffic moving resulted in a nationalized industry led by the United States Railroad Administration (USRA).
+While this organization was highly criticized for its handling of the nation's rail infrastructure it did set forth many standardized practices which greatly aided the private industry, particularly during the Second World War.
 The diesel locomotive's development, spearheaded by Electro-Motive's FT of 1939, was also a major boon.
 However, only some railroads were able to acquire this new form of motive power before wartime restrictions precluded further construction.
 Nevertheless, the tried and proven steam locomotive performed flawlessly, enabling railroads to handle record freight and passenger traffic during the war years.

-While it took some time for the country's industrial might to be fully felt by 1942 America was fully engage in the war effort.
-And, of course, without the railroads moving such record-breaking traffic numbers would never have been possible.
-In 1941 revenue ton-miles increased to 475 million and then jumped exponentially to 637.99 million in 1942.
+While it took some time for America's industrial machine to come online, by 1942 the United States was fully engaged, producing everything from tanks and planes to ammunition and mortars.
+Transporting this desperately materiel would have not been possible without the railroads.
+In 1941 revenue ton-miles increased to 475 million and then jumped to 637.99 million in 1942.
 That year, Railway Age published a piece entitled "What We Fight For."
 It predominately discussed the American resolve, freedom, and our way of life.
-It also mentioned railroading's importance: "Our railroads are one of our finest examples of free private enterprise.
+In addition, it alluded to railroading's importance: "Our railroads are one of our finest examples of free private enterprise.
 What they have achieved for the nation during the last two years, and are still achieving, in efficiency and economy, never has been, never could be, equaled in piece or war by any dictatorial government bureaucracy.
 For it is the result of thousands of widely-scattered free men exercising their full initiative and energy in free cooperation - which government bureaucracy, by its nature, prevents."

-Also, Lowell Jackson Thomas, a well known writer, actor, and broadcaster mentioned railroads' superb job in maintaining fluid transportation for the roaring American economy in a piece he wrote on May 12, 1942: "I've seen a locomotive over 130 feet long, speeding war material over mountain grades.
+Also, Lowell Jackson Thomas, a well known writer, actor, and broadcaster mentioned the industry's tremendous performance in a piece he wrote on May 12, 1942: "I've seen a locomotive over 130 feet long, speeding war material over mountain grades.
 I've watched troops unloading from train after train, powered by fast Diesel or Streamliners, some with 7,000 horsepower, the heaviest and most powerful ever made.
 And, I never witnessed a speed-up so swift, or so well directed, as men and women of America's railroads swarmed to their tasks of building even more powerful locomotives, laying more tracks, and organizing incredibly complex shipping schedules.
 We Americans needed a miracle in railroad transportation during early 1942, we expected that miracle, and, by George, we got that miracle!"

-Designated the EM-1 Class by the B&O it had a rather low boiler pressure comparative to other models in its class but this low pressure had a great benefit, a high factor of adhesion (4.22).
-This high ratio allowed the locomotive to start rather efficiently in that it was not as susceptible to wheel slippage as other designs.
-For instance, this added incentive was an extra benefit in the type of service the B&O originally designated the EM-1, the torturous grades of the railroad’s West End (its Cumberland Division), through the Appalachians.
-The locomotive did a marvelous job at this, having little trouble hauling merchandise or coal drags over the steep climbs of Cranberry Grade, along the West Virginia/Maryland border, or over Sand Patch in Pennsylvania.
+The Baltimore & Ohio, for instance, purchased its newest and last steam locomotives in the early 1940s.
+Designated the EM-1 Class it was a 2-8-8-4 wheel arrangement, first put into service on the Northern Pacific in 1928.
+It carried a low boiler pressure which enabled a high factor of adhesion, enabling the locomotives to pull a considerable amount of freight (particularly over the West End's torturous grades, the fabled West End/Cumberland Division).
+The EM-1's did a marvelous job at their assigned tasks, having little trouble hauling merchandise or coal drags over the steep climbs of Cranberry Grade, along the West Virginia/Maryland border, or Sand Patch in Pennsylvania.
 It wasn't just the B&O. As David Jones points out in his article, "The Joy And Thunder Days: On The Hectic Home Front, America's Railroads Saw Their Finest Hour As They Hauled A Nation To War" from the June, 1994 issue of Trains Magazine, the Pennsylvania Railroad manufactured several home-built J-class 2-10-4's and the Western Pacific 4-8-4's modeled after Southern Pacific's successful line of Class GS-6's.

 Railroading's importance was not confined solely to the movement of goods, military supplies, and troops.
-The general public was also finding their way back to trains.
-While Interstate Highway system was still decades away, even by 1941 most Americans were utilizing the automobile.
-As Mr. Jones further points out at that time, fully 89% traveled intercity by car or bus with just 9% doing so by train.
+The general public also found their way back onto the rails.
+While the Interstate Highway system was still decades away, even by 1941 most Americans were utilizing the automobile.
+As Mr. Jones further points out, at that time fully 89% of the public traveled intercity by car or bus with just 9% doing so by train.
 However, by 1944 these numbers had changed drastically to 63% and 34% respectively.
 In addition, railroads handled no less than 64% of all intercity freight throughout the war, peaking at 72% in 1943.
-It all hearkened back to the 20th century's dawn when the industry routinely enjoyed such a dominate transportation monopoly.
-Railroad executives knew in the postwar era such strong numbers were likely unsustainable.
-Nevertheless they remained hopeful that steps could be taken to lessen the losses.
-Unfortunately, nothing worked, made worse by a government that had abandoned trains for highways.
+Railroad executives realized in the postwar era such strong numbers were unlikely to continue.
+Nevertheless they remained hopeful that steps could be taken to lessen the impact.
+Unfortunately, nothing proved successful, made worse by a government that had abandoned trains for highways.